Vrchlabí

-Vrchlabí (/cs/; Hohenelbe, Albipolis) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
+Vrchlabí (/cs/; Hohenelbe) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 12,000 inhabitants.
-It lies at the foot of the Giant Mountains on the river Elbe.
+Vrchlabí lies on the Elbe River at the foot of the Giant Mountains and is known as a centre of tourism and winter sports.
+Industry in the town is represented by a Škoda Auto factory.

+The main landmarks of Vrchlabí are the Vrchlabí Castle and Church of Saint Lawrence.
 The town centre with the castle complex, monastery complex and town park is well preserved and is protected as an urban monument zone.

 Administrative division

 Vrchlabí consists of three municipal parts (in brackets population according to the 2021 census):